 Chair of Medicine

-Stamford Hospital is also a major educational affiliate of the Vagelos College of Physicians and Surgeons of Columbia University and is also affiliated with the Frank Netter School of Medicine at Quinnipiac University.
-Many of the physicians in the Department of Medicine have faculty appointments at Columbia, and medical students from Columbia rotate through Stamford for several of their clinical clerkships, including Medicine.
+Stamford Hospital is a major educational affiliate of the Vagelos College of Physicians and Surgeons of Columbia University and is also affiliated with the Frank Netter School of Medicine at Quinnipiac University.
+Many of the physicians in the Department of Medicine have faculty appointments at Columbia and Quinnipiac, and medical students from those schools rotate on medical teaching services at Stamford for clinical clerkships, electives and subinternships.
 An academic learning environment is cultivated by the Department of Medicine, and supported by a great Medical Library and a sophisticated Office of Research.
 As a former residency program director, I am passionate about providing a rigorous but humanistic training experience for our residents.

 We welcome a chance to share with you a look at our program.

 Chair, Department of Medicine